MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/update-a-code-signing-certificate.md

 2. Get a new certificate or reuse an existing certificate.

-3. Once you receive your verified certificate from the certificate authority, you can sign and upload the Winqual.exe file following the instructions below.
+3. Once you receive your verified certificate from the certificate authority, proceed to **Step 2** to download and sign the "Signablefile.bin"

-**Step 2: Sign and upload your Winqual.exe file**
+**Step 2: Sign and upload your "Signablefile.bin file**

-1. From the Hardware Dev Center dashboard, sign in as an administrator with your Microsoft account.
+1. Only **Administrators** are allowed to upload or expire Hardware Dashboard certificates.

+2. Once an **Administrator** has signed in, you may use this direct link [Sign and upload your file](https://partner.microsoft.com/en-us/dashboard/account/CertificateUpload), or manually navigate to the page following these steps.

+3. Click the gear icon in the upper right, then click **Developer settings**, then **Manage Certificates** on the left pane.

+4. Click the **Add a new certificate** button, then click the **Next** button.

-2. Download the [Winqual Submission tool](https://prodingestionentity1.blob.core.windows.net/hardware/WinqualSubmissionTool.msi?sv=2017-07-29&sr=b&sig=GdjBd2BQOJp4MDVtB5%2BsIJgfyYdV33S5%2FKlwil0IMkk%3D&st=2018-05-01T10%3A09%3A47Z&se=9999-12-31T18%3A29%3A59Z&sp=r) from the Hardware Dev Center dashboard, and sign it with the new digital certificate for your company using the **SignTool**.
+5. Download the Signablefile.bin and sign it with the new digital certificate for your company using SignTool with the following switch **/fd sha256** and appropriate SHA-2 timestamp.

-3. On the **Administration** page, in the **Digital certificates** tile, click **Upload code for digital certification**.

-4. On the **Digital certificates** page, click **Browse** to locate and select the Winqual.exe file that has been signed with the correct digital certificate for your company.
+6. Upload the signed file to the Hardware Dev Center dashboard.

 ## Related topics